telerik/kendo-ui-core/docs/controls/editors/editor/immutable-elements.md

 The [`immutables.deserialization`](/api/javascript/ui/editor#configuration-immutables.deserialization) does the opposite of the `immutables.serialization` one&mdash;it takes the HTML representation from the **viewHtml** dialog and alters the immutable DOM element based on the logic implemented in the callback function.

-The example below demonstrates how to use the `immutables.serialization` and `immutables.deserialization` options to expose the CSS `text-align` property in the **viewHtml** dialog so that the user is able to change it from the HTML code.
+The following example demonstrates how to use the `immutables.serialization` and `immutables.deserialization` options to expose the CSS `text-align` property in the **viewHtml** dialog so that the user is able to change it from the HTML code.

 ###### Example